codedByShoe/codedByShoe/README.md

 ### Hi there, I'm Andrew  👋

-## I'm a husband, Father, and Jamstack Developer.
+## I'm a husband, Father, and Laravel Developer.
-- 🌱 I’m currently learning how to become a better coder.
-- 🥅 2022 Goals: Become well established Freelancer.
-- ⚡ Fun fact: I love reseaching algorithmic trading and all things in the financial markets.

 <!-- Stat Tracker  -->